2024 NC Logo_full color CMYK Transparent

 In Fall 2023, University of Michigan Dining launched a strategic diversity, equity, and inclusion (DE&I) initiative to increase belonging amongst MDining staff.
 This initiative, called A Place at Our Table, is an overarching vision and brand for MDining’s DE&I work.
 In this session, MDining’s Director of Diversity & Inclusion will share the initiative, program structure, the brainstorming process, staff roll out, event summaries, and learning gained from the first year of programming.
 Come learn what it means to have A Place at Our Table.

-Building Morale - Developing Intentional Culinary Competition Teams
+Building Morale - Developing Intentional Culinary Competition Teams (TM)

 Ambarish Lulay, executive chef, Cornell University